PLEASE NOTE REVISED DATES: MONDAY 16th to THURSDAY 19th!

 This course is funded by Creative Skillset’s Skills Investment Fund.

-EDITING TECHNIQUES.
-A practical session where we compare TV production to YouTube and how it’s shot differently.
-We will examine the most popular short form content available, the successes and failures of short form ideas and how short form helps market more traditional content.
+WHAT WORKS?
+We’ll compare TV production to YouTube and various other online platforms.
+We’ll examine the most popular short form content available, the successes and failures of short form ideas and how short form helps market more traditional content.

 YOUR BRAND.
 What is your brand?
-What will hook people in and make them come back time and time again to watch your content?
-There are some simple and straightforward rules that we can pass on to our students, including regular uploads and how to patiently build an audience through a variety of platforms.
+What will appeal to children and make them come back time and time again to watch your content?
+There are simple and straightforward rules that we can pass on to our students, including regular uploads and how to patiently build an audience through a variety of platforms.

 WHAT PLATFORM?
 Deciding which platform will make the most of your content is crucial.
 We will examine the various platforms and talk about each one and what they can do for you and your content.

-There will be several student tasks across the five days.
+PRACTICAL TRAINING.
+There will be several tasks across the two workshops.

-All about YouTube and their Kid’s App.
-We hear from experts involved with YouTube and other short form platforms.
+YOUTUBE KIDS APP - MAKING IT WORK FOR YOU All about YouTube and their Kid’s App.
+We hear from experts involved with YouTube.
 We will discuss trends that come and go and how to reach target audience.
+What kid’s YouTube channels are popular?
+What is working?
+How do you get the most out of YouTube.

 Terri worked for 4 years at CBEEBIES as a Development Executive.
 This involved pitching ideas to the channel controller, making pilots, apps and games and working with external suppliers such as animators, composers, writers and designers.